-- 1. We value our Evangelical Christian faith and the guidance of Biblical truth, and particularly: - o The authority of the Bible as God's Word. - o The truth of the Bible and upholding, proclaiming and teaching it faithfully. - o Knowing and understanding the Christian Scriptures. - o Making the Scriptures relevant to Melanesia.
+1. We value our Evangelical Christian faith and the guidance of Biblical truth, and particularly:

+- a.
+The authority of the Bible as God's Word. - b.
+The truth of the Bible and upholding, proclaiming and teaching it faithfully. - c.
+Knowing and understanding the Christian Scriptures. - d.
+Making the Scriptures relevant to Melanesia.